 Key Takeaways

-- Your credit card balance is how much money you owe your bank.
+- Your credit card balance is the amount of money you owe your credit card issuer for purchases, cash advances, and fees.

-- You can check your current balance online, by phone, or via mobile app.
+- You can check your current balance online, by phone, via mobile app, and even by mail (with the paper statement that's mailed to you).

 Never miss an amazing deal again + get our bonus 250+ page eBook for FREE.
 Join 50,000 other Canadians who receive our weekly newsletter – learn more.